tayler-id/crypto-trading-assistant/memory-bank/activeContext.md

     - `getTradingRecommendation` uses an enhanced prompt for Gemini.
     - Implemented robust parsing of the AI recommendation using `/\b(BUY|SELL|HOLD)\b/i`.
     - Added retry logic to `getTradingRecommendation` for Gemini API calls (specifically for 503 errors), defaulting to 'HOLD' if retries fail.
-    - Corrected the regex within the Gemini API retry logic to use `/\b(BUY|SELL|HOLD)\b/i` for consistent parsing.
+    - Corrected the regex within the Gemini API retry logic for consistent parsing.
+    - `executeTrade` function:
-    - `executeTrade` function includes logic for BUY orders and SELL orders (closing existing positions), with 404 error handling for `getPosition`.
+        - Includes logic for BUY orders and SELL orders (closing existing positions).
-    - **Corrected `executeTrade` to use `marketIndicators.currentPrice` instead of `marketIndicators.price`.**
+        - Corrected to use `marketIndicators.currentPrice`.
+        - **Added `time_in_force: 'gtc'` to `alpaca.createOrder` parameters for crypto orders to resolve 422 errors.**
+        - Refined retry logic to be a `while` loop attempting the specific trade action, not recursive.
+        - Added checks for valid `buyingPower` before calculating notional amount.
+        - Added more detailed logging for trade attempts and Alpaca API error details.
+    - Corrected logging for numeric values (equity, buying power, price) to use template literals.
     - Commented out the immediate `runTradingProcess()` call.
 - Git repository updated with these enhancements and fixes.
 - Memory Bank files previously created and populated.

 ## 3. Next Steps

-- Update `progress.md` in the Memory Bank with details of the corrected market indicator property name.
+- Update remaining relevant Memory Bank files (`progress.md`, `systemPatterns.md`, `techContext.md`) with details of the `time_in_force` fix and other recent corrections.
 - Commit updated Memory Bank files to the Git repository.
 - Push updated Memory Bank to GitHub.
 - Request user to stop any currently running instance of the bot.